gioblu/PJON/src/strategies/README.md

 #### What is a Strategy?
 PJON codebase uses strategies to physically communicate through the medium used, abstracting the data link layer from its procedure.
-7 strategies are proposed to communicate data through various media, take a look at the [strategies video introduction](https://www.youtube.com/watch?v=yPu45xoAHGg) for a brief showcase of their features.
-A Strategy is a class containing the back-off configuration and a set of methods able to send and receive messages:
+9 strategies are proposed to communicate data through various media, take a look at the [strategies video introduction](https://www.youtube.com/watch?v=yPu45xoAHGg) for a brief showcase of their features.
+A Strategy is a class containing a set of methods used to physically send and receive data along with the required getters to handle retransmission and collision:

 ```cpp
 bool begin(uint8_t additional_randomness = 0)